DIG-Kaust/MLgeoscience/docs/lectures/1_intro.md

 Machine Learning is divided into 2 main categories:

 - **Supervised Learning**: learn a function that maps an input to an output ($X \rightarrow Y$).
-Inputs are also referred to as features and output are called targets.
+Inputs are also referred to as features and outputs are called targets.
 In practice we have access to a number of training pairs
   $\{ \textbf{x}_i, \textbf{y}_i \} \; i=1,..,N$ and we learn $\textbf{y}_i=f_\theta(\textbf{x}_i)$
   where $f_\theta$ is for example parametrized via a neural network.
 Two main applications of supervised learning are